PhD In Health Services Research

 - Dr. Bisakha (Pia) Sen – Professor, Department of Healthcare Organization and Policy, the University of Alabama at Birmingham, “Effectiveness of Pediatrics Preventative Dental Care.”

 The program will initially collaborate with the faculties in the School of Public Health and the Bush School of Government and Public Service.
 It is anticipated that over time, the program will also work with faculties in the economics, political science, and agricultural economics departments, and the Mays School of Business.
 From time to time the program will host national and regional symposia in which national and local health policy researchers will present their work to be reviewed and critiqued by their colleagues.
 Already scheduled is:

 The Annual Health Economics Conference in 2018 undertaken with the support of the School of Public Health, the Bush School of Government and Public Service, and the Department of Economics.

 Each student in the PhD program will, in the core courses, receive exposure to a broad range of analytic and conceptual tools with which to investigate issues in health services.
-However, in order to provide the students with an opportunity to develop a higher level of skill in using a single conceptual approach to the evaluation of health services, they will take nine credit hours in one of three cognate areas: 1) Health Politics & Policy, 2) Health Economics, 3) Organizational Theory.
+However, in order to provide the students with an opportunity to develop a higher level of skill in using a single conceptual approach to the evaluation of health services, they will take nine credit hours in one of two cognate areas: 1) Health Politics & Policy, 2) Health Economics.

 In addition, each student will, with the assistance of his or her adviser, choose an area of substantive specialization for nine credit hours of work.
 This combination of a general core, a cognate conceptual area, and an area of substantive specialization will provide graduates with both the depth and breadth of knowledge in health services research that should make them very competitive in both the academic and research community job markets.
 For more information review the PhD Student Handbook.